2026 Municipal and School Board Elections

 Eligible voters will be able to vote by phone or internet from the start of advanced voting on October 19, 2026 until the end of the voting period on election day at 8:00 pm on October 26, 2026.

 Do you need help casting your ballot?
-The Township will host a Voter Help Location with touchscreens set up in the Council Chamber at 4504 County Road 4, Centreville during the following hours:
+The Township will host a Voter Help Centre with touchscreens set up in the Council Chamber at 4504 County Road 4, Centreville during the following hours:

 Tuesday, October 20, 2026 9:00 am - 4:00 pm